zig-gamedev/zig-gamedev/libs/zemscripten/README.md

     }
 ```

 Note that Emsdk must be activated before it can be used.
-You can use `activateEmsdkStep` to create a build step that for that:
+You can use `activateEmsdkStep` to create a build step for that:
 ```zig
     const activate_emsdk_step = @import("zemscripten").activateEmsdkStep(b);
 ```